NeilAllen/ruby_rails/Plugins.md

 1. You can add `./bin` to your `$PATH`.
 See [[Understanding binstubs]] for more info.
 2. You can install the [rbenv-binstubs](https://github.com/ianheggie/rbenv-binstubs#readme) plugin and run `rbenv rehash` from your project.

-## Other plugins (alpha-order)
+## Community plugins

-Please add new plugins here.
-They might get promoted to the above list by rbenv maintainers.
+In alphabetical order:

 * [around-install](https://github.com/toy/rbenv-around-install) - run scripts before and after `rbenv install` (externalised ruby-build hooks)
 * [bundle-exec](https://github.com/maljub01/rbenv-bundle-exec) - Runs commands using `bundle exec` when invoked from a bundler-managed directory